profectus-engine/profectus-docs/docs/guide/reactivity.md

 Vue's reactivity is probably the "quirkiest" part of Profectus, and not even the documentation makes all of those quirks clear.
 It is recommend to read [this thread](https://github.com/vuejs/docs/issues/849) of common misconceptions around Vue reactivity.

-## Persistent

-Some refs are "persistent" refs.
-Most notably, any time you use the `persistent()` function it will be a persistent ref.
-You access these the same way you would any other ref, but keep in mind its value will be saved and loaded automatically.

-All persistent refs _must_ be included in a layer object in order for persistence to work.
-Since many [features](./features) will create persistent refs internally its recommended to include all of them just to be safe.

 ## Computable

 Most properties on features will accept `Computable` values.
 Computable values can either be a raw value, a ref to the value, or a function that returns the value.
 In the lattermost case it will be wrapped in `computed`, turning it into a ref.
 The feature type will handle it being a ref or a raw value by using `unref` when accessing those values.
 With type hints, your IDE should correctly identify these values as refs or raw values so you can treat them as the types they actually are.